 As an endurance athlete, you know you need more fuel than the average schmo to keep you going throughout the day, whether that day includes Bucket Brigade Training, a race, or needed recovery.
 Athletes require about 0.4 grams of protein per pound of body weight each day (about 55 grams of protein if you weigh 150 pounds), and protein or meat are efficient sources.
 A boneless 3.5-ounce piece of chicken or turkey contains close to 31 grams of protein, while the same amount of tempeh, a common plant-based source of protein, only contains about 18 grams.
 But should you worry about eating too much meat?
-The short answer is: You won’t after reading this.
+While a debate still rages, as evidenced in a recent article in The New York Times, the short answer is: You won’t after reading this.

 Eating too Much Meat: Should You Be Worried?